Reciprocal IVF for Women in Same Sex Relationships

-- Using medications to stimulate the maturation of multiple eggs, she will undergo an egg retrieval or follicular aspiration once her follicles have reached a certain size and her hormones have reached a certain level (usually 10-14 days after the start of medications).
+- Using medications to stimulate the growth of multiple eggs, one partner has an egg retrieval or follicular aspiration once their follicles have reached a certain sizel (usually 10-14 days after the start of medications).

-- The eggs are then fertilized in the lab using donor sperm.
+- The retrieved eggs are fertilized in the lab using donor sperm.

-- The resultant embryos are allowed to grow for 5 days before being biopsied and then cryopreserved.
+- The resultant embryos develop in the lab for about 5 days before being biopsied and then cryopreserved or frozen.

-- Then Partner B, who is attempting to become pregnant, will undergo a frozen embryo transfer cycle once the results of the PGT-A are known.
+- Next Partner B, who is attempting to become pregnant, will undergo a frozen embryo transfer cycle once the results of the PGT-A are known.

-- She may or may not take any medications prior to transferring one of the embryos from her partner’s cycle.
+- Some may or may not take medications prior to transferring one of the embryos.

-- She will return to the clinic 10-14 days after the transfer for her first beta hCG (pregnancy) test.
+- Partner B will return to the clinic 10-14 days after the transfer for their first beta hCG (pregnancy) test.
 If pregnancy is achieved, prenatal care can begin.

 If the couple elects to have a fresh transfer:

-- They will begin a process of synchronizing their menstrual cycles by taking oral contraceptive pills.
+- They will start by synchronizing their menstrual cycles by taking oral contraceptive pills.

 - The partner whose eggs are being retrieved will also take medications to stimulate the maturation of multiple eggs.

-- The partner who will have the embryo transferred may take medications to help prepare the uterus for implantation.
+- The partner who will have the embryo transferred may take medications to help prepare for transfer.

 - After 6 to 9 weeks, depending on how long it takes to synchronize the cycles, the eggs will be retrieved from one partner using ultrasound guidance and fertilized with the donor sperm in the laboratory.

 - After about one week, an embryo will be transferred using a small catheter into the uterus of the partner who will carry the pregnancy.
-She will return to the clinic 10-14 days after the transfer for her first beta hCG (pregnancy) test.
+They will return to the clinic 10-14 days after the transfer for their first beta hCG (pregnancy) test.
 If pregnancy is achieved, prenatal care can begin.